 If you love pumpkin, then these Chocolate-Swirled Pumpkin Bars were made for you.

 It’s basically a pumpkin lover’s dream come true, in cake form.
 These bars are incredibly moist and soft.
 And trust me when I say that I’ve had my fair share of no-so soft cake bars before.

 And the chocolate cream cheese mixture is so decadent and delicious.
 After the cake batter is made, the chocolate mixture is swirled into the top.
 It makes for a creamy and dreamy combination in every single bite.

 And let’s not forget those mini chocolate chips!
 It takes these pumpkin bars to a whole new level.
 I mean, what’s goes better with pumpkin than chocolate?
 Am I right or am I right?

-These Chocolate-Swirled Pumpkin Bars last all of one day in my house, before I sent the rest to work with the hubster.
+These pumpkin bars last all of one day in my house, before I sent the rest to work with the hubster.
 They’re just THAT good that I couldn’t control myself.
 The moist cake and luscious topping make for one irresistible combination!

 I pinky swear!